I believe that femergy – our energy, vitality, health and happiness is our birth-right and that we can reclaim our health at any age.

 Our body’s chronic ‘stress response’ isn’t just provoked by our emotions and behaviours, but from our toxic environment too.
 Here’s a thought: when zoo animals get sick, the first thing that zoo keepers look at is their environment: their cage, their food, their climate and their ‘entertainment’!
 Switched-on zoo keepers know that for animals to be healthy in captivity, they need an environment which reflects what they would have in the wild.
 We human animals are no different!

-But our rapidly-evolving ‘modern’ life has introduced so many variables into our lifestyles which ‘clash’head-on with our much slower-evolving body’s need for a more natural environment.
-From un-natural and extended light/dark cycles; exposure to emfs and chemical pollution; toxins in synthetic clothing and bedding; contamination from personal care products; chemicals given-off by our cooking equipment, to the thousands of chemicals and technological innovations which didn’t EXIST even 50 years ago… we live in a toxic environment
+In the process of evolution, Mother Nature’s hand works exceedingly slowly; she wants to get things right.
+It’s we humans who have designed our rapidly-evolving and largely dysfunctional lifestyles which ‘clash’head-on with our much slower-evolving body’s need for a more natural environment.
+From un-natural and extended light/dark cycles; exposure to emfs and chemical pollution; toxins in synthetic clothing and bedding; hormone disruption from EDCs (endocrine disrupting chemicals) that contaminate our personal care products and our food; chemicals given-off by our cooking and kitchen equipment, to the thousands of chemicals and technological innovations which didn’t EXIST even 50 years ago… we live in a toxic environment.
+And our bodies are screaming “STOP!”

 In mathematics, ‘connectedness’ means ‘all one piece’.
 When a mathematical object has such a property, we say it is connected; otherwise it is disconnected.